andrewgjohnson/ctcCompress/README.md

 ctcCompress
 ===========

-ctcCompress is a PHP based tool to handle front end assets including CSS files, Javascript files and images.
+ctcCompress is a tool to handle front end assets including CSS files, Javascript files and images written in PHP.